 Googling ourselves.
 We’ve all done it – and privacy experts agree that it should be done on a regular basis.
 But if the results that come up on Google when you search for your own name are less-than-flattering, you may be scrambling for a solution.

-- Set up a Google Profile.
-Google will sometimes display your profile picture and link in the search results for your name.
-Although the listing may not be prominent, it’s accompanied by a thumbnail photo, which goes a long way toward getting people to notice it!
-Even better, you have 100% control over your profile contents – how much does that rock?
-It’s very easy to set up a Google Profile.
-Just go to http://www.google.com/profiles and click on the big “create a profile” link.
+- Set up a Google+ Profile.
+Google will sometimes display your Google+ profile in the search results for your name.
+What’s great is that you have 100% control over your profile content, which goes a long way to building your personal brand.
+It’s very easy to set up a Google+ profile.
+Just go to https://profiles.google.com and click on the “create an account” link.

 - See something bad?
 Ask the owner of the page to update or remove it.
 Almost anything can be removed from a website – if the site owner is accessible and agreeable.
 After all, most website owners want updated information just as badly as you do.
 If you can find contact information for the website that bears outdated or improper information about you, obtaining an update or removal may be as simple as asking for it.
 Be sure that you are very specific about the page or pages that contain the problem, and clear about why you want it changed.
 If removal is not an option, you might request that the site owner add text such as “This information was last updated March 1996.
 ZappyCo cannot vouch for the current status of this information” or “This page is no longer maintained.”

 - Crowd out the results.
 It’s likely that you won’t find anyone who’s willing or able to change the offending content for you.
 Items such as archived forums, news and media content, and postings by people that simply hate your guts are destined to stay out there indefinitely.
 Your best bet will be to try to outrank them on the search engines.
 Strategies for outranking your competitors can – and do – fill many websites and books.
 Some quick and easy ways to start are: